davi5663/Embedded-Controller/README.md

 GROVE_LCD_RGB_Backlight

 <b>Functionality:</b><br/>
-When the Controller starts up you will see a Welcome page with a black background my name will show up and a welcome message.
+When the Controller starts up you will see a Welcome page with a black background with my name and a welcome message.
 When you press the button you will be redirected, to a new screen.
 When you don't press the button, a message will be shown.
 When you press the button a new message will show up and the diodes will begin to blink.
 When pressing the TouchSensor it will reset the counter, and a little message will also show up.